 How to Claim a Google Knowledge Panel

-You can have control over an entity and make updates to the knowledge panel if you are a verified representative of that entity on Google.
-After being validated, the organization’s knowledge panel will include a place where you can recommend modifications.
+You can have control over an entity and make updates to the Google knowledge panel if you are a verified representative of that entity on Google.
+After being validated, the organization’s Google knowledge panel will include a place where you can recommend modifications.
 Here are the steps on how to claim a knowledge panel.

 NOTA BENE: If Google is unable to locate any websites connected to the entity, you will be asked for more information to aid in our verification of you.
+Examples of such extra information include social media profiles listed below:

 Hire Rankfasta to Get You a Google Knowledge Panel